llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 series = {ASE 2012}
 }

-Q1 :
+Q-A :
 Yes.
 Justification:
 "In this case study, we address the problem of customizing an SAP ERP application to an expected customer work- load."

-Q2 :
+Q-B :
 "To generate load on the system we used the SAP
 Sales and Distribution (SD) Benchmark."
 Yes, they vary the load.

-Q3 :
+Q-C :
-In a way, Q1's citation should be enough to say Yes, but not mention to the difference of performance between worklaods.
+In a way, Q-A's citation should be enough to say Yes, but not mention to the difference of performance between worklaods.
 No?

-Q4 :
+Q-D :
 "Instead, the goal is to provide a prac- tical automated evaluation that helps the administrator to determine the optimal allocation of work process for a given